 - HVAC service manager, $71,176 average salary

 You can specialize for new opportunities within the HVAC industry, and continuing education and certification opportunities open doors for niche positions with great salaries.
-For example, master engineers with experience designing custom equipment or leading projects could be eligible for salaries as high as six figures.
-Larger salaries are also more common when working with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.
+For example, master engineers who can manage projects and design custom HVAC systems could receive six-figure salaries.
+Larger salaries are also more likely if you have experience with advanced equipment like commercial HVAC systems, geothermal heat pumps or radiant in-floor heating.

 What States Need HVAC Workers the Most

-HVAC technicians are in demand across the country, but especially so in states like Florida, California, Texas, New York and Illinois.
-According to hvacclasses.org, these states need the greatest number of HVAC professionals and are experiencing enormous growth in the construction industry.
+HVAC technicians are needed in cities throughout the country, but even more so in Florida, California, Texas, New York and Illinois.
+According to hvacclasses.org, these states employ the most HVAC workers and are experiencing enormous growth in the construction industry.
 Here’s why:

 - Florida: Hurricanes, education and healthcare facilities.